Purchase of Services

 (c) a reference to dollars is to Australian Dollars;

 (d) the word “including” and similar expressions are not words of limitation;

 (e) a reference to conduct includes any omission and any statement or undertaking, whether or not in writing; and

 (f) where an act is to be performed on a day that is not a Business Day, the act will be required to be performed on the following Business Day.

-10.2 Any notice given by a party in connection with these Terms or any Contract shall be in writing and will be deemed to have been given when delivered or sent by post, facsimile or email to the party to whom such notice is intended to be given at the address or facsimile number of that party provided in this agreement or as otherwise notified in writing to the other party.
-A notice is deemed to be given and received:
+10.2 Any notice in connection with these Terms or any Contract will be deemed to have been duly given when made in writing and delivered or sent by facsimile or post to the party to whom such notice is intended to be given, at the address or facsimile number of that party specified in the Contract or to such other address or facsimile number as may from time to time be notified in writing to the other party.

 10.3 If any provision of these Terms or any Contract is invalid, illegal or unenforceable, these Terms or the Contract (as applicable) take effect (where possible) as if they did not include that provision.